Panama City Premises Liability Lawyers

 - Exposure to hazardous chemicals or fumes

-- Invitee: A person invited onto a property to conduct business, such as a shopper in a store.
-Owners must provide the highest standard of care, regularly inspecting for hazards and warning of potential dangers.
-Owners can be liable even for risks they were not aware of.
+- Invitee: A person invited onto a property for business purposes, such as a shopper in a store.
+Owners owe invitees the highest standard of care, meaning they must regularly inspect for hazards and warn of potential dangers.
+An owner can be liable even for risks they weren’t aware of, provided those risks were discoverable through reasonable inspection.

-- Licensee: Someone welcomed onto a property for social purposes, like a guest at a friend’s home.
-The owner must fix hazards they know about but is not typically liable for dangers unknown to them.
+- Licensee: Someone welcomed onto a property for social purposes, such as a guest at a friend’s home.
+The owner must warn of known hazards but is generally not liable for dangers unknown to them.

 - Trespasser: A person who enters without invitation or legal right.
-Owners owe limited duties to trespassers.
+Owners owe only limited duties to trespassers under Florida law.

-Elements in Proving Negligence in Your Premises Liability Claim
+Proving Negligence in a Florida Premises Liability Case

-To pursue a premises liability claim, you must show that the property owner or occupier acted negligently in maintaining their property.
-Negligence means failing to act with reasonable care, which results in injury.
-Our Panama City premises liability lawyers handle claims by working through the elements required to prove negligence and to help injured people seek fair compensation.
+To pursue a premises liability claim, you must show that the property owner acted negligently in maintaining their property.
+Our Panama City premises liability lawyers work through each required element of negligence to build the strongest case possible on your behalf.

-- Duty of care: We show that the property owner or occupier owed a legal duty to provide safe conditions for lawful visitors.
+- Duty of care: We show that the property owner owed a legal duty to provide safe conditions for lawful visitors.

-- Breach of duty: We demonstrate that the property owner did not take reasonable measures to prevent or correct hazards or failed to warn of possible dangers.
+- Breach of duty: We demonstrate that the owner failed to take reasonable measures to prevent or correct hazards, or failed to warn of known dangers.

-- Causation: We connect the property owner’s breach of duty directly to your accident or injury.
+- Causation: We connect the property owner’s breach of duty directly to your accident and injuries.

-- Damages: We document the losses you suffered, including medical bills, lost wages, and pain and suffering, as a result of the incident.
+- Damages: We document the losses you suffered, including medical bills, lost wages, and pain and suffering.

 Here’s what to do after a premises liability accident:

-- Seek medical attention: Even if your injuries seem minor, get checked by a doctor; some conditions may not appear immediately.
+- Seek medical attention: Even if your injuries seem minor, see a doctor.
+Some conditions don’t appear immediately.

-- Document the scene: Take clear photos or videos showing the hazard, accident location, lack of warnings, and your injuries.
+- Document the scene: Take clear photos or videos showing the hazard, the accident location, any lack of warnings, and your injuries.

-- Gather witness information: Collect names and contact details of anyone who saw the accident.
+- Gather witness information: Collect names and contact details of anyone who saw what happened.

-- Report the incident: Notify property management or the owner and ask for a copy of the incident report.
+- Report the incident: Notify property management or the owner and request a copy of the incident report.

-- Keep medical records: Save all medical bills, receipts, and treatment records to support your claim.
+- Keep your records: Save all medical bills, receipts, and treatment records to support your claim.

 What Sets Us Apart?